HFO4/gameboy.live/README.md

 ```

-It is recommended to test every ROMs before put them in the config file.
+It is recommended to test every ROM before putting them in the config file.

-Next, start `Gameboy.Live` server with config file from the previous step:
+Next, start a `Gameboy.Live` server with the config file from the previous step:

 ```
 gbdotlive -s -c "gamelist.json"